Skip to content

 Chemical Fume Hood Certification

-Chemical fume hood certification is necessary to ensure that hoods are performing adequately to contain hazardous chemical vapors and gases.
+Chemical fume hood certification ensures hoods are performing to contain hazardous chemical vapors and gases.
 Fume hoods must be certified annually by the Office of Research Safety Affairs.
-If the chemical fume hood in your work area is past due for certification, please contact the Office of Research Safety Affairs at labsafety@uthsc.edu to let them know the building and room number where your fume hood is located.
-Details about the certification procedure are provided in the UTHSC Chemical Hygiene Plan.
+If the chemical fume hood in your work area is past due for certification, contact the Office of Research Safety Affairs at labsafety@uthsc.edu; let them know the building and room number where your fume hood is located.
+Details about the certification procedure are in the UTHSC Chemical Hygiene Plan.

-Problems with fume hoods (e.g. fume hood is alarming) should also be reported to the Office of Research Safety Affairs.
+Report problems with fume hoods (e.g. fume hood is alarming) to the Office of Research Safety Affairs.

 Proper Use of Chemical Fume Hoods

-Chemical fume hoods must be used properly to provide effective containment and adequate protection to research personnel.
-Information about the proper use of chemical fume hoods is provided in the UTHSC Chemical Hygiene Plan.
+Chemical fume hoods must be used properly in order to adequately protect personnel.
+See the UTHSC Chemical Hygiene Plan for information about the proper use of chemical fume hoods.

 • Never allow your head to enter the plane of the hood opening.
 For example, for vertical rising sashes, keep the sash below your face; for horizontal sliding sashes, keep the sash positioned in front of you and work around the side of the sash.